JasonMorta/Django-todo-crud-app/README.md

 ```
 - This line will generate the correct URL to the **style.css** file based on the **STATIC_URL** setting.

 - NOTE!
-If image external CSS does'nt work, place the tag inside a div tag.
+Sometimes changes wont reflect on the UI. either restart the server or wait a few minutes.

 - Finally, Start the Django development server.